 The best, easiest and least expensive thing you can do to keep your pet healthy is to schedule a wellness exam at our pet clinic - a nose to tail checkup- every year (twice yearly for pets over age 8).
 Dogs and cats age far faster than people, so significant changes in your pet's health can happen in a short time.

-These exams allow us to diagnose diseases and conditions early, when they're easier to treat.
+These pet exams allow us to diagnose diseases and conditions early, when they're easier to treat.
 Often, we can help prevent diseases entirely just by ensuring that your pet get the appropriate vaccinations and preventives.
 For healthy adult dogs and cats we reccomend one visit per.
 Puppies, kittens, senior pets, and pets with health issues or illnesses need more frequent checkups.

 Our veterinarians will work with you to create an individualized wellness program, including a vaccination and prevention protocol specifically for your pet.
 Services offered include: